scribu/wp-smarter-navigation/readme.txt

 1. Unzip the archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins admin menu.
 1. Insert the template tags in your theme as needed.

+== Frequently Asked Questions ==

+= Does it work with my favourite caching plugin? = Short answer: it depends.

+It won't work properly with WP Super Cache because it generate links specific to each user.

+It will work with DB Cache because it doesn't interact with the database at all (it uses cookies to remember the referrer).